-Joe brings considerable experience as senior Congressional counsel to his role with Michael Best Strategies’ federal government relations team.
-Joe works with his clients to identify legislative needs and solutions, and obtain successful outcomes.
-Joe leverages strong bipartisan relationships along with more than 15 years of government affairs experience creating, building, and leading public policy initiatives and coalitions for corporations, organizations, and other entities.
-He has been recognized as a legislative expert on numerous Judiciary and Budget Committee issues.
-He also has extensive experience in intellectual property, antitrust, privacy, and technology policy issues.
+Joe brings considerable experience as senior Congressional counsel to his role with Michael Best Strategies’ federal government relations team and the Michael Best legal team.
+Joe has a rare combination of experience, serving in senior roles in both the House and Senate for over 20 years.
+Joe’s experience includes:

+Joe works with his clients to identify their legislative needs to obtain successful outcomes.
+Joe leverages strong bipartisan relationships along with more than 25 years of government affairs experience creating, building, and leading public policy initiatives and coalitions for corporations, organizations, and other entities.
+He has been recognized as a legislative expert on numerous Judiciary and Budget Committee issues including extensive experience in intellectual property, antitrust, privacy, and technology policy issues.

 While serving on the Senate Budget Committee, Joe coordinated the Republican response to the $1.9 trillion American Rescue Plan and $1.2 billion Inflation Reduction Act.
 Within this role, he advised all other Committee Staff Directors on Congressional budget rules, and directly advised Senators on the Senate floor during four overnight vote-a-ramas.
 Joe was the primary point of contact with the Senate Parliamentarian on Byrd Rule challenges and jurisdictional inquiries.